etejedor/AtlasTutorial_180725/README.md

 [![OpenInSwan](Badge.svg)](https://cern.ch/swanserver/cgi-bin/go/?projurl=https://github.com/dpiparo/AtlasTutorial_180725.git)

 ## Objectives
 During this session, you will see in action the concepts we discussed during the presentation.
-In particular, you will perform an "analysis" of an open dataset of the CMS experiment.
+In particular, you will perform an "analysis" of an open LHC dataset.

 The tool you will be using is [RDataFrame](https://root.cern.ch/doc/master/classROOT_1_1RDataFrame.html).
 We provided for you two notebooks where you will be able to complete a skeleton already prepared for you.
 One notebook is in Python, the other one in C++: feel free to decide to start with the one you prefer.